Meet Our Team in Maple Grove, MN

 Master of Arts degree in Marriage and Family Therapy - St. Mary's

-Bachelor of Science- University of Wisconsin-River Falls in Liberal Arts
+Bachelor of Science degree in Liberal Arts - University of Wisconsin-River Falls

 Therapy can be a helpful tool in any season to support healing, growth, and change.
 It is an honor and a privilege to walk with clients through this process by creating a safe space in which clients can heal and grow by sharing about their struggles and celebrations, learning to cope with difficult feelings and navigating important relationships or challenging circumstances.
 Anna believes that it is important to meet people where they are, and work with clients to create the kind of life they find fulfilling.
 Anna utilizes collaborative, client centered, trauma informed and systemic approaches in therapy.
 This means that it is important to understand what each client’s unique hopes, dreams, strengths and challenges are.
 It is also important to learn about each person’s story, who is a part of their story, where they come from, what they’ve experienced and how it’s affected them.

-Anna utilizes eye movement desensitization and reprocessing (EMDR), cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), mindfulness-based stress reduction (MBSR), Acceptance and Commitment Therapy (ACT) and motivational interviewing (MI) when working with individuals and families.
+Anna utilizes eye movement desensitization and reprocessing (EMDR), accelerated resolution therapy (ART), cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), mindfulness-based stress reduction (MBSR), Acceptance and Commitment Therapy (ACT) and motivational interviewing (MI) when working with individuals and families.
 Anna also utilizes family systems approaches including Brief Strategic Family Therapy (BSFT), Solution Focused family therapy, Community Reinforcement and Family Training (CRAFT).
 Anna is a Minnesota Board Approved supervisor.

 Anna was born and raised in Minnesota and has had opportunities to travel and study abroad.
 In her free time, Anna enjoys yoga, reading, biking, hiking and camping, as well as spending time with family and friends.
 She is married and has two rambunctious rescue dogs; a 4 year old pitbull name MIllie and 5 year old pitbull mix named Rocky.

-Bachelor of Science, Psychology- Minnesota State University, Mankato
+Bachelor of Science degree in Psychology- Minnesota State University, Mankato

 Bethany works well with anxiety and stress, trauma, grief, and other life transitions.
 She will provide a comfortable and respectful space for you to explore, grow and heal.
 Together, you will identify unhelpful patterns and connect to inner resources and strengths needed to get you unstuck as quickly as possible.
 Bethany supports a holistic approach to mental health care and imagines that therapy will be just one of many factors in your healing process.
 Bethany is trained in EMDR and Accelerated Resolution Therapy (ART).